-The System's performance consultant, Wilshire Associates, reported a market rate of return of 4.46% on retirement system assets for the year ended December 31, 2007.
-Had the assets all been invested passively, the return would have been 7.72%, which means that the System's assets underperformed their benchmark by 3.26%.
+The System's performance consultant, Wilshire Associates, reported a market rate of return of -31.68% on retirement system assets for the year ended December 31, 2008.
+Had the assets all been invested passively, the return would have been -27.21%, which means that the System's assets underperformed their benchmark by 4.47%.

 Management believes, and actuarial studies concur, that the System is in a solid financial position to meet its current obligations.
 We believe that the current financial position will remain strong due to a prudent investment program, cost controls, and strategic planning.
+Despite the recent market turmoil and severe losses in the stock market, we believe that the market will recover, over time, and the System will recover its recent losses.